Compendium solar spectrum formation: NLS+NLW: Avrett models

 The reason is that \Halpha\ makes its own $\sqrt{\varepsilon}$ scattering decline, more or less the same in \Halpha\ optical depth scale irrespective of geometrical height scale and presence or absence of an upper-photosphere opacity gap.
 I call this ``Ha--Ha'' line formation.
 It similarly implies that actual \Halpha\ from higher-located optically and effectively thick fibrils samples similar scattering declines.
+Where these appear darker they are not necessarily cooler, just more opaque.

 Furthermore, in the ALC7 atmosphere \CaIR\ has nearly the same $\sqrt{\varepsilon}$ decline with closely the same $\tau$ sampling (comparison in \SSXpage{29}).
 The solar-atlas profiles of \Halpha\ and \CaIR\ in \linkrjrpage{2011AAp...531A..17R}{10}{Fig.\,10} of \citetads{2011A&A...531A..17R} differ substantially but mostly from different thermal broadening and \Halpha's abnormal opacity gap, both also known to ALC7 so that it reproduces both profiles reasonably well -- but so does a Kurucz RE atmosphere without chromosphere and so do actual higher-up chromospheric fibrils (ha--ha).